Harald-U/knative-handson-workshop/docs/5-TrafficManagement.md

       revisionName: helloworld-v2
       percent: 25
 ```
-This will create a 75% / 25% distribution between revisions V1 / v2.
+Those additional 7 lines of code will create a 75% / 25% distribution between revisions -v1 / -v2.

 1. Open a second session in IBM Cloud Shell (click on the plus sign) and start this command:
    ```
    watch kubectl get pod
    ```

-1. In the first IBM Cloud Shell session deploy the change with:
+1. In the first IBM Cloud Shell session deploy the change:
    ```
    kubectl apply -f service-v2-canary.yaml
    ```

-1. Still in the first IBM Cloud Shell session, extecute the `curl` within a `watch`:
+1. Still in the first IBM Cloud Shell session, execute the `curl` within a `watch`:
    ```
    watch curl http://helloworld....appdomain.cloud
    ```